 GigaSpaces Ops Manager

 The GigaSpaces Ops Manager is an enterprise-grade management platform that can be implemented for GigaSpaces-based applications across on-premise, cloud, and Kubernetes environments.
 Ops Manager is a robust web interface that provides visibility and real-time information about your GigaSpaces clusters and their services.
-It enables system administrators to better monitor their clusters, and perform troubleshooting activities based on various performance metrics, defined thresholds, and so on.
+It enables you to better monitor your clusters, and perform troubleshooting activities by analyzing various performance metrics, and reviewing alerts with defined thresholds.
+You can drill down to the partition level and create dump files, to review service log files for root-cause analysis.

 Using Ops Manager, you can:

-- View the status of services and microservices to identify healthy and unhealthy clusters
+- View the status of services to identify healthy and unhealthy clusters.

-- Review and monitor cluster performance in terms of CPU, latency, IOPS and memory usage metrics
+- Review and monitor cluster performance in terms of CPU usage, latency, IOPS (such as reads and writes) and memory usage metrics.

 - Analyze alert trends and volume filtered by time, type, etc.